itsRoss/MuseumPlayerV2/README.md

 # Museum player version 2.0

-Media player based on raspberry pi 4 board and programmed in python using python-vlc library.
+A simple media player that runs on a raspberry pi 4 board.
+The script is in python and it works using the vlc library.

 Python-vlc source package: https://pypi.org/project/python-vlc/